Azure/CanadaPubSecALZ/docs/architecture.md

 * Streamlined log correlation across multiple environments (Dev, QA, Prod) & line of businesses.
 * Avoids log analytics workspace sprawl and streamlines tenant-wide governance through Azure Policy.
 * Integration with compliance standards such as NIST 800-53 R4 and Protected B built-in Policy Sets to verify log collection compliance.
-* Integration with Azure Security Center.
+* Integration with Microsoft Defender for Cloud.
 * Data access to logs are controlled through RBAC where Security Monitoring teams will access all data, while line of business teams access logs of the resources they manage.
 * Cost optimization and better pricing at larger volume through capacity reservations.
 * Tunable based on the types of logs and data retention as data ingestion grows.